GoogleCloudPlatform/professional-services/application-development/README.md

 # Professional Services
-## Applicaiton development
+## Application development
-A repository of appplication development solutions.
+A repository of application development solutions.